enricoros/code-xray/README.md

 ```
 <img src="https://raw.githubusercontent.com/enricoros/code-xray/master/examples/glow.17ec51e2.png" width="800">

 ## Analyzer: xray-gen-tree
+This tool analyzes a folder (or loads a saved cloc json file) and creates a XRAY file out of it.
+This is the **backend** portion of the solution, as the cloc analysis and the tree transformations
+tend to be slow.
 ```console
 enrico@localhost ~/code-xray $ ./xray-gen-tree.js --help
 == Welcome to Code X-RAY Part I, The Mathematician ==